mikecharles/cpc.geofiles/docs/index.md

    - `{fhr}`
 4. `data_type` - data type (binary, grib1 or grib2)
 5. `geogrid` - [Geogrid](https://mikecharles.github.io/cpc.geogrids/) that the data should fit on

+Some optional parameters are:

+- `fhr_stat` - statistic to calculate over the forecast hour dimension (mean [default] or sum)
+- `yrev` - whether fcst data is reversed in the y-direction, and should be flipped when loaded (default: False)
+- `grib_var` - grib variable name (for grib files only)
+- `grib_level` - grib level name (for grib files only)
+- `remove_dup_grib_fhrs` - whether to remove potential duplicate fhrs from the grib files (default: False) - sets the `grep_fhr` parameter to the current fhr when calling `read_grib()`, which greps for the fhr in the given grib file - this is useful for gribs that may for some reason have duplicate records for a given variable but with different fhrs.
+This way you can get the record for the correct fhr.
+- `debug` - if True the file data is loaded from will be printed out (default: False)

 Here's an example of how to load a few days of deterministic forecast data: